 The crowd began to clap, and Weiss was instantly reminded of her inability to do so with any reasonable enthusiasm.
 Jaune looked up to the crowd, but his gaze never turned to their side of the arena.

-As Ruby consoled her big sister, Weiss hummed, seeing Goodwitch converse with both Jaune and his opponent.
+Weiss hummed, seeing Goodwitch converse with both Jaune and his opponent.
 The blond looked to Emerald, and she offered him a smile and a shrug.
 Whatever exchange was occurring on the floor, it was far out of Weiss' earshot as students murmured and got up to leave, and Goodwitch wasn't exactly 'instructing' the way she usually was.

-As far as Emerald's teammates reactions – at least the two that were present – Mint was clapping excitedly, while Mercury seemed to be resting his chin in hand, leaning forwards in what Weiss assumed was thought.
+As far as Emerald's teammates reactions – at least the two that were present – Mint was clapping excitedly, while Mercury seemed to be resting his chin in hand, leaning forward.
 There were murmurs and hushed speaking from JNPR as well as the two Haven students got up to leave.

+Nothing had changed.
 It wasn't good enough.
-And with the dance only days away… wait.
+And with the dance only days away-

-As the heiress stared down at her slung arm, she nodded resolutely.
-She stood and quickly strode over to Yang.
+As the heiress stared down at her slung arm, she tapped her foot.
+She stood and quickly strode over to where Yang sat.
 The blonde looked up to her with a grin that faded.

 She was beyond embarrassed as she realized that, despite all of the many suitcases she'd packed and brought from home, it had never occurred to her that she might have been missing something.
 Weiss leaned in and spoke in a hushed voice,

-The girl's fading grin grew wide, and the girl hopped up, forcing Weiss to back away lest they collide.
+The blonde's fading grin grew wide, and the girl hopped up, forcing Weiss to back away lest they collide.